Collocations for indictment - noun

 1. sign that sth is bad/wrong

-powerful | damning, scathing, terrible
+damning, scathing, searing, stinging, terrible (esp.
+BrE)

-Her speech was a scathing indictment of the government''s record on crime.
+Her speech was a scathing indictment of the government's record on crime.

-Her speech was a scathing indictment of the government''s record on crime.
+Her speech was a scathing indictment of the government's record on crime.

 sad

-2. accusing sb of a crime
+2. (law, esp.
+AmE) accusing sb of a crime

-VERB + INDICTMENT
+VERB + indictment

 A New York jury brought criminal indictments against the founder of the organization.